masashitanimura/2.0/pages/emscloud/emscloud_amazon_overview.md

 ---
-title: EMS on Amazon
+title: EMS on Amazon Marketplace
 keywords: amazon
 sidebar: emscloud_sidebar
-permalink: emscloud_amazon_emsonamazon.html
+permalink: emscloud_amazon_overview.html
 folder: emscloud
+toc: false
 ---

 Amazon EC2 is a cloud-computing platform that virtualizes computing resources as virtual machines.
 A single virtual machine configuration is registered as an Amazon Machine Image (AMI).